-The traditional folk dance of Thailand is merely elegant with intricate costumes adorned by the dancers.
+The traditional folk dance of Thailand is elegant and the dancers don intricate costumes.
 Thai dancing is performed at cultural events, festivals, theatre or even at Thailand hotels, doesn’t that sound intriguing enough?
 The classical Thai dance focuses on detailed costumes (in gold colour) along with choreography, while the folk dance is inclined towards performance.
 Let’s take a look at each of them in an elaborate manner to understand Thai culture.

 This is one the most common forms of dance in Thailand and if you haven’t witnessed it then probably your Thailand trip is incomplete.
 Natasin, the oldest classical dance in this country was developed in the Ayutthaya Period (the 1350’s) is believed to be rooted from the archaeological source.
 In earlier times dance was performed in the Royal Court by young girls, only accessible to a certain number of audience.
 Still performed today after years of influence from different cultures mainly Indian, the dance depicts Thai version of Ramayana.
 Few of them are Khon, Lakhon and Fawn out of the many dance forms rooted in the past and are still performed widely all over the country.
 Gold costumes, hairstyles decked with flowers, embellished headgears, all of them add impressive appeal to the whole performance.

-Widely performed all over Thailand, Khon is easily recognized even by tourists for the many number of people involved in this act.
+Widely performed all over Thailand, the Khon form of dance in Thailand is easily recognized even by tourists for the many numbers of people involved in this act.
 Brightly coloured and elaborate Khon mask is worn by the dancers signifying the legacy that existed long back in this country.
 A whole bunch of members including monkeys, narrators, demons, singers, artists, chorus bring together a lively atmosphere on the stage.
 Enacting Ramayana with expressions, gestures and not speaking a single line, the show is executed with classical dance.

 The battle scene of this show is considered worth watching as it involves a great amount of interactive and expressive banter.

-Saming Phra Ram Asa is a renowned Lakhon Phatang, opera style event that you can go to visit with your friends or family on your next Thailand trip.
+Saming Phra Ram Asa is a renowned Lakhon Phatang, opera-style event that you can go to visit with your friends or family on your next Thailand trip and indulge in the rich heritage of dances in Thailand.

 Candle Dance or Fawn Tian is a dance from the Thai kheun tribe where eight dancers present the act by carrying candles in their hands.
 Often held at night and one of the admired from Fawn category, the dance is performed with couples wearing sarongs and jackets.
 Here the female dancer worships Buddha, praying to protect the Earth in every way.Fingernail or Leb is the form belonging to northern Thailand and has its origin from the Chiang Mai region.
 The speciality of the dancers here is wearing long brass fingernails of around 6 inch and then dancing to the rhythm of the music.
 The hairstyle of the female dancers are highlighted with a jasmine or orchid flower on an elegant hair bun.